ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/021-general.md

 - using the source files from our [GitHub repository](https://github.com/ZEISS-PiWeb/PiWeb-Api).

->{{ site.headers['bestPractice'] }} Use our sample application for better understanding On Github you can find a [C# sample application](https://github.com/ZEISS-PiWeb/PiWeb-Training) which provides several lessons about the use of the most .NET SDK methods.
+>{{ site.headers['bestPractice'] }} Use our sample application for better understanding On GitHub you can find a [C# sample application](https://github.com/ZEISS-PiWeb/PiWeb-Training) which provides several lessons about the use of the most .NET SDK methods.

 <p class="dottedline" />